jupyterhealth/jupyterhealth.github.io/content/about.md

 * **Data Standardization and Transformation:** Utilizing tools to standardize and filter data from disparate health data sources, making it easier to work with and analyze.
 More specifically this will include at least the following:
 	* Tools to standardize wearable data to [Open mHealth](https://www.openmhealth.org/documentation/#/overview/get-started) and [FHIR formats](https://build.fhir.org/ig/HL7/cimi-vital-signs/)
-	* templates for other transformations.
+	* Templates for other transformations.

 <br>